Donate to CVUUS

 To make a qualified charitable distribution, contact the investment firm that holds your IRA.
 Many have web-based forms you can fill out.
 You can have a check mailed directly to the charity, or mailed to you but made out to the charity, so you can pass it on.
 The important thing is that the check not be made out to you, but to the charity; that’s what makes it a QCD.
 You may even be able establish check writing on your IRA account, and then you can write checks for smaller QCDs.

 There are some subtleties regarding QCDs.
 For example, you can’t use a Roth IRA, nor a SEP IRA that’s active.
 So it’s a good idea to consult your tax advisor before proceeding.
 And, of course, don’t forego retirement income unless you’re sure you won’t need it.
-Rich Wolfson, Finance Team
+For help, contact Rich Wolfson.

 Other Ways to Donate